GENERAL PRINCIPLES OF LAW, HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION: A TEACHER’S COMPREHENSIVE GUIDE

 HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION

 Initially in the 19th century, pharmacy emerged as a modern and independent science.
 Prior to that, pharmacy developed as a branch of medicine from antiquity.
+The evolution of pharmacy in India has been marked by several significant events and legislative milestones.

 Timeline of Pharmacy Acts and Events